machingclee/machingclee.github.io/static/media/226-kysely_in_sql.8355abf9.md

 <p></p>
 <center></center>

-Now we get investigate what's wrong with our query.
+Now we can investigate what's wrong with our query.